-If you're not feeling energetic, you can easily reach Santa Ynez Canvon via the Palisades Highland trailhead.
-From Sunset Boulevard in Pacific Palisades, a short distance inland from Pacific Coast Highway, turn north on Palisades Drive.
-As you enter the Palisades Highlands community, turn left on Verenda De La Montura.
-Park near the signed trailhead,
+Directions to the trailhead (PalIsades Highland): If you're not

+feeling energetic, you can easily

+reach Santa Ynez Canyon via the

+Palisades Highland trailhead.

+From Sunset Boulevard in Pacific

+Palisades, a short distance inland

+from Pacific Coast Highway, turn

+north on Palisades Drive.
+As you

+enter the Palisades Highlands

+community, turn left on Verenda

+de la Montura.
+Park near the

+signed trailhead.

-The Hike (From Topanga State Park): From the parking 'ot, you may proceed up the wide main trail or join the park's nature trail (a prettier way to go) and ascend past some oaks.
-Blue-eyed grass, owl's clover and lupine splash some springtime color on the grassy slopes.
-Both the nature trail and the main trail out of the parking lot lead a short quarter-mile to Fire Road 30A.
+The hike (from Topanga State Park): From the parking lot, you may proceed up the wide main trail or join the park's nature trail (a prettier way to go) and ascend past some oaks.
+Both the nature trall and the main trail out of the parking lot lead a quarter-mile to Fire Road 30A.
 Turn left on the dirt fire road and travel a short distance to signed Santa Ynez Trail.
-Start vour descent into Santa Ynez Canyon.
+Start your descent into Santa Ynez Canyon.

 High on the canyon wall, you'll get good views of the canyon and of the ocean beyond.
 A half-mile descent brings you to an outcropping of reddish sandstone.
-The main roate of Santa Ynez Trail stays atop a ridgeline, but you'll notice a few steep side trails that lead to the right down to the canyon floor.
+The main route of Santa Ynez Trail stays atop a ridgeline, but you'll notice a few steep side trails that lead to the right down to the canyon floer.